XessX/Tagless_Haskell_Interpreter/README.md

 a combinator for computing fixed points 'fix'\
 The interpreters to build (in finally tagless style) using Haskell:

+As a usual programming language (i.e. that 'runs')\
+that computes the length of the program\
+that computes (using `Data.Text`) a valid Haskell representation of the program\
+that computes (using `Data.Text`) a "pretty-printed" version of the program\
+The code should come with a (commented!) test suite of programs that test all the features and all the interpreters.
+A standard unit test framework (such as HUnit or HTF) for that purpose is used.\

 Following paper\
 Typed Tagless Final Interpreters (https://okmij.org/ftp/tagless-final/course/lecture.pdf) \
 Finally Tagless, Partially Evaluated (https://www.cas.mcmaster.ca/~carette/publications/jfp.pdf) \